StacklokLabs/mkp/README.md

 ./build/mkp-server --kubeconfig=/path/to/kubeconfig --serve-resources=false
 ```

-Even with resource discovery disabled, the MCP tools (`get_resource`, `list_resources`, and `apply_resource`) remain fully functional, allowing you to interact with your Kubernetes cluster.
+Even with resource discovery disabled, the MCP tools (`get_resource`, `list_resources`, `apply_resource`, `delete_resource`, and `post_resource`) remain fully functional, allowing you to interact with your Kubernetes cluster.

 #### Enabling Write Operations

-By default, MKP operates in read-only mode, meaning it does not allow write operations on the cluster, i.e. the `apply_resource` tool will not be available.
+By default, MKP operates in read-only mode, meaning it does not allow write operations on the cluster, i.e. the `apply_resource`, `delete_resource`, and `post_resource` tools will not be available.
 You can enable write operations by using the `--read-write` flag:

 ```bash
 # Run with write operations enabled